 - Reformation: when a court reforms the contract to correct any inequities.

-- Specific performance: the breaching party has to perform their duties as specified by a contract.
+- Specific performance: the breaching party has to perform their duties as specified by a contract in a good faith.
 This is typically used when money damages are not adequate.

 - Rescission: contractual obligations on both sides are terminated by the court.

-If you would like more information on how you can avoid breaches of contract, please contact ContraxAware today.
+If you would like more information on the types of contract breaches and how you can avoid breaches of contract, please contact ContraxAware today.